mila-ai4h/ai4h_databank/README.md

 The token limit can be changed with the `--token_limit_per_chunk` argument.

 The minimum expected columns of the files are: content, url, title, source, country, year.
-They are required because they are used in various ways throughout SAI.
+They are required because they are used in various ways throughout AIR.
 Additional columns will be stored as metadata in MongoDB, but ignored otherwise.
 An example of a valid file is provided in `data/example_chunks.csv`.

 The process of uploading documents is as follows:
 - Check that all chunks are less than 500 tokens, and cut them if necessary.